 Applicants admitted into the J.D./B.C.L.-M.P.A. program will spend the first consecutive fall and spring semesters as a full-time student in the Law Center.
 After completion of the first year in the Law Center, joint degree students simultaneously schedule both M.P.A. and law courses until the requirements for both degrees are fulfilled.
-Satisfactory completion of the requirements of the J.D/B.C.L.-M.P.A. program should take approximately three and one half years of full-time study (including summers) and culminates in the awarding of both the M.P.A. and Juris Doctor degrees.
+Satisfactory completion of the requirements of the J.D/B.C.L.-M.P.A. program should take approximately three and one half years of full-time study (including summers) and culminates in the awarding of the M.P.A., Juris Doctor and Bachelor of Civil Law degrees.